Aarav-USA/lp3thw/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Affero General Public License-3.0.
 See `LICENSE` for more information.
+README.md is published under the MIT license.
+See `README.md_License` for more information.
 <p align="right">(<a href="#top">back to top</a>)</p>